Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/ff27019e-41e5-41e3-9312-ef0f328d682d)

+*Figure 12.
+Image of the search bar in windows 10 and also the windows button itself circled in red.
+Image by Steven Grevera.*

 2: Type into the bar: “msconfig”.
 Click on the program that pops up.
 A new menu will open.

 ![#2](https://github.com/user-attachments/assets/1d1ac65b-f8db-4be2-b240-06f5bd6ba18c)

+*Figure 13.
+Image of the search bar with "msconfig" typed in and the app that pops up when this is done.
+Image by Steven Grevera.*

 3: Click on the “boot” tab within the new menu.

 ![#3](https://github.com/user-attachments/assets/c1ce6695-02e3-4b57-9154-bd830ba65182)

+*Figure 14.
+Image of what pops up when the app is opened and a circle indicating the user should click on the "boot tab".
+Image by Steven Grevera.*

 4: Under boot options, select with your mouse “Safe Boot”.
 Select Minimal for normal Safe Mode or Network to launch Safe Mode With Networking.

 ![#4](https://github.com/user-attachments/assets/2e817c3c-2bad-432c-95f8-796515b1c29a)

+*Figure 15.
+Showing the various options in the new menu and then circling the section where it says "Safe Boot" and lists other options as well.
+Image by Steven Grevera.*

 5: Click on apply.

 ![#5](https://github.com/user-attachments/assets/66b4066a-fd14-4a5c-8154-fd15f3c5bac9)

+*Figure 16.
+Circling apply in red.
+Image by Steven Grevera.*

 6: Click on “OK”.

 ![#6](https://github.com/user-attachments/assets/874c493e-fa2b-41cc-a634-971cacb5c75a)

+*Figure 17.
+Circling OK in red.
+Image by Steven Grevera.*

 7: When the new window pops up, click on Restart.

 ![#7](https://github.com/user-attachments/assets/8bf9ed8d-418b-4eb6-92c5-94738f67c077)

+*Figure 18.
+Circling "Restart" in red to show the user what they should click to enter Safe Mode.
+Image by Steven Grevera.*

 8: Your machine shall now restart into Safe Mode.